blurcute/Lore/README.md

 - 🤖 [**`Status Tracker`**](https://discord.gg/ZhxmKhDqmx) - The **#1** discord bot for tracking statuses with multiple other features.

 #### What I like 💤
+> Anyone else like blasting music whilst coding or is it just me?
 ```
 Python
 MongoDB